Top 5 T-Bone Car Accident Questions

 3. What Are The Most Common T-Bone Accident Injuries?

+Injuries from side-impact collisions can range from minor to life-threatening or fatal.
 In an IIHS study, the most common serious injuries in near-side occupants were:

 - Serious chest injuries (59%)

-- pelvis or hip injuries (33%)
+- Pelvis or hip injuries (33%)

 - Head or brain injuries (30%)